rmssantos/examsimcreator/HOW-TO-DISTRIBUTE.md

 The Azure AI Exam Simulator is designed as a **simulator/editor platform** that users can customize with their own exam content.
 The platform itself does NOT include any exam dumps - users must import their own content.

+> ⚠️ **Compliance reminder:** Keep official exam dumps (AI-900, AI-102, etc.) in a private repository or encrypted storage.
+This public repo only ships the simulator code plus empty drop-zones so it can stay fully open source.

+### Recommended Two-Repo Workflow

+1. **Public repo (this one):** contains only the simulator (`portable/`), docs, and empty folders (`images/`, `user-content/exams/`).
+2. **Private repo or storage bucket:** holds proprietary exam packs such as `ai900-exam-pack.zip` or `ai102-v2.zip`.
+3. **Distribution:** share the public simulator ZIP openly, then send secure links (or private Git tags) for the exam packs to authorized teammates.
+4. **Automation tip:** add a CI step that zips the simulator from the public repo and attaches it to a Release, while another private pipeline builds encrypted exam packs.

+## Distributing the Portable Simulator

+The entire platform lives inside the `portable/` folder.
+To share it:

+1. **Zip the folder** (e.g., `portable.zip`) or publish it as a GitHub Release asset.
+2. Recipients **unzip and double-click `index.html`**—no installers, admin rights, or runtimes required.
+3. Optional: include a short `README-team.md` telling them how to launch `python server.py` if they later want automatic exam detection.
+4. Encourage creators to open `editor.html`, build exams, export JSON, and share those files with the rest of the team.

+This “plug-and-play” packaging works perfectly for classroom handouts, corporate training kits, or USB distributions.

 ## Distribution Model

 ### What You Distribute